-With the almost violent onslaught of imagery in our daily lives it is the responsibility of the contemporary painter to create works that invoke emotion and meaning rather than depicting a narrative subject or illustration.
+With an almost violent onslaught of imagery in our daily lives it is the responsibility of the contemporary painter to create works that invoke emotion and meaning rather than rendering a narrative subject or illustration.

 Subjective or ambiguous imagery invites a viewer into the picture because it does not attempt to provide a clear or absolute meaning.
 This encourages the viewer to engage with the painting on a more personal level and bring their own interpretation and perspective to the work.